Profile: Hanania argues American Arabs need more networking and greater involvement in local society

 “I remember stores where the owners knew my family for years telling me they had received complaints from the FBI and that they had removed my newspaper fearing intimidation,” Hanania said.

 “They went to my neighbors, my bank.
 Everywhere.
-It was so ugly especially since I had served my country patriotically and with honor and with a high security clearance at an F-111 Air Base for two years.
+It was so ugly especially since I had served my country patriotically and with honor and with a high security clearance at an F-111 U.S. Air Force Base for two years.
 Apparently, that didn’t matter to the people who instigated the investigation.
 It was pure hatred and pure fear.”

 Hanania said he started to write letters advocating an Arab perspective to the local newspaper, the Southtown, the first that the newspaper editor said he had ever received from member of the Arab community.

 “Every week, the newspaper had a column from someone bashing Arabs and bashing the Palestinians.
 It wasn’t just the Southtown, the local community newspaper.
 It was in the Tribune and the Sun-Times, too, the major daily newspapers.
 Americans were being fed lies and we, the Arab community, were not countering it effectively at all.
 We were just screaming and we were just angry.
-We were emotional and doing nothing,” Hanania said, adding he also published letters in Time Magazine, Newsweek and other national publications.
+We were emotional and doing nothing,” Hanania said, adding he also published letters in Time Magazine, ˆ and other national publications.

 One day, the editor of the local newspaper called Hanania and offered him a job as a reporter, saying, “You’re a very good writer and I can use the passion.
 But keep your opinions on your side of the typewriter.”

 Hanania quickly became the newspaper’s star reporter and eventually their primary columnist at the Daily Southtown.
 He covered Chicago City Hall beginning in 1977.
 Hanania said he often wrote about Chicago politics, but occasionally would publish a column on the Middle East.